trisna-ashari/go-rest-skeleton/README.md

 │   ├── registry
 │   ├── repository
 │   ├── seeds
-├── graph                   // an example of graphQL server ├── grpc                    // an example of gRPC server ├── infrastructure
+├── graph                   // an example of graphQL rpcServer ├── grpc                    // an example of gRPC rpcServer ├── infrastructure
 │   ├── authorization
 │   ├── message